A solution of the generalised quantum Stein's lemma: The quantum solution

 \subsection{Convergence in second quantisation}

 The newly defined lifted blurring maps act on a continuous-variable system composed of $d-1$ bosonic modes.
 Since all maps act on the same space, we can now ask ourselves whether they converge to anything.
 We will see that this is indeed the case, and that the limiting map is a composition of well-known bosonic (sub-)channels (Corollary~\ref{lifted_blurring_strong_convergence_cor}).
-The following lemma is an important technical step in that direction.